 Controlled Burn for Deer and Turkey | Historic Management Technique

-Native Americans had fire figured out when they burned, animals came… In forests the desolate black burn gives way a flush of new saplings, forbs, and thickets of blackberry and raspberry.
+Native Americans had fire figured out when they burned, animals came… In forests, the desolate black burn gives way a flush of new saplings, forbs, and thickets of blackberry and raspberry.
 Same is true for fields and clearings.
 Native forbs, briars, and grasses especially in planted native areas will burst out of the charred remains.
 What does this mean for wildlife?
 Cover and food!
 All that fresh food growing 1-4 ft. high and blocking the wind and sight from predators is perfect for both deer and turkey.
-The fresh growth is browse and cover for deer, and fresh growth/cover coupled with a multitude of insects for turkeys and turkey poults.
+The fresh growth provides browse and cover for deer, and fresh growth/cover coupled with a multitude of insects for turkeys and turkey poults.
 Some may think late winter/spring prescribed fires would destroy turkey nest, but during the right time you might get 1 or 2 nests if any, and the benefits far exceed the losing 1 or 2 nests (if any).

 Backing fire – a backing fire is a slow burning fire started from a fire break or wet line that runs into the wind or fuel load only downslope, not allowing it to preheat the fuel load.
 This creates a safe black burn area minimizing the chance a fire has to jump a fire break.

 Flanking fire – a fire set usually in lines at right angles to the wind.
 These burn at a medium speed and quickly create safe burnt areas before a head fire is started.

 Head fire – A fire lighted with the wind ran into fuel or up a slope where it can preheat fuel and spread quickly.
 This fire is running through an area to increase heat and the resulting success of setting back succession by killing saplings and bushes.

 Fire break – a break or lack of fuel (at least 10 feet or 10 times the height of the flame to be expected) to stop the spread of fire, usually made in one of the following methods: